-Most of our groups consist of 10 travellers or more and will be accompanied by both a National Escort and local guides.
+Most of our groups consist of 10 travellers or more and will be accompanied by a National Escort.
 There will usually be no more than 18 travellers in each group although you may encounter other Wendy Wu tour groups while you are travelling.

-All our departures are guaranteed to operate with a minimum of 8 travellers booked (unless cancelled due to factors beyond our control).
+All our departures are guaranteed to operate with a minimum of 10 travellers booked (unless cancelled due to factors beyond our control).
 However, at our discretion we may operate departures with a smaller group size as we try to operate advertised departures wherever it is viable to do so.
-For groups with fewer than 10 travellers, departures will operate with local guides only.
+For groups with fewer than 10 travellers, departures will operate with Local Guides.